Interested in pursuing a Masters in Finance in Ireland?

-This programme has been accepted into the CFA Institute University Recognition Programme and the CAIA Academic Partner Programme and carries ACCA exemptions.
+This program has been accepted into the CFA Institute University Recognition Programme and the CAIA Academic Partner Programme and carries ACCA exemptions.

-The programme is offered in two parts.
+The finance program at UCC is offered in two parts.
 The first one contains 12 modules, out of which the Professional Development module provides additional training in industry-relevant skills.

-Part two of the programme allows you to choose either a research project or a corporate internship.
+Part two of the program allows you to choose either a research project or a corporate internship.